 The most popular social media channels for ecommerce businesses are:

 When creating copy for your holiday social media posts, remember that each channel is used for slightly different purposes.
 While TikTok is gaining popularity fast, it’ll only work for targeting a younger audience as 60% of TikTok users are younger than 30.

-For example, Twitter is a platform where people voice their opinions, discuss public events, or let off some steam.
+Another example is Twitter—a platform where people voice their opinions, discuss public events, or let off some steam.
 Roughly 80% of Twitter users are affluent millennials.
-Pinterest, on the other hand, is purely visual and is used for design or lifestyle inspiration.
+Pinterest, on the other hand, is purely visual and used for design or lifestyle inspiration.
 32% of all Pinterest users are 18-29 years old, and 34% are 30-49.

-Although the two social media platforms are similar, their user demographic doesn’t exactly match.
+Although Twitter and Pinterest are similar, their user demographic doesn’t exactly match.
 So, it’s fair to say that what’s popular on Pinterest, won’t be as engaging on Twitter and vice versa.

 People remember up to 80% of what they see, and only about 20% of what they read.
 So if you want to stand out from the crowd this holiday season, invest some time into creating eye-catching imagery for your marketing campaigns.

-Depending on what you have planned for the holiday season, you might need to create visuals for:
+Depending on your plans for the holiday season, you might need to create visuals for: